NelsonPython/Enviro/enviro-I3-publish.md

 <b>This code walkthrough explains how to publish EnviroPhat data to the I3 Data Marketplace</b>

 ### Setting up your account and registering your product
 Use [Connecting an IoT Device to the I3 Data Marketplace](https://github.com/NelsonPython/Connect_IoT_Device_to_I3).
 It has step-by-step instructions for signing up to get your API key and password and registering your product.
+The guide also contains the I3 Marketplace IP address and port.

 Decide how often you will publish data.  [enviro_publish.py](https://github.com/NelsonPython/EnviroPhat/blob/master/code/enviro_publish.py) will publish data one time.
 You can use cron or another scheduler to publish data periodically, for example, every 30 minutes.